 The San Francisco Bay Area is vulnerable to a number of hazards, including ground shaking, liquefaction and landslides from earthquakes, flooding, extreme storm events, wildland fires, high heat and drought.
 The consequences of these hazards are particularly significant for residential land uses.
 The vulnerability of the region’s existing housing and limitations on the capacity to recover are weak links in our regional resilience.
 To increase regional resilience, long-range community plans must not only consider and plan for the hazards faced by existing housing, but future housing as well.

 The goal of this project is to help the region meet smart growth, resilience, sustainability, prosperity, and equity goals by developing strategies to strengthen existing housing and communities and plan smartly for future housing.

 This project is a joint effort between the Bay Conservation and Development Commission’s Adapting to Rising Tides project and ABAG’s Earthquake and Hazards Program.

 This project will identify areas in the region where housing and at-risk communities, separately or in combination, may be vulnerable to natural hazards, particularly sea level rise and earthquakes.
-The project will focus on housing both within and outside of the Priority Development Areas (PDAs) identified in the recently adopted Plan Bay Area.
+The project will focus on housing both within and outside of the Priority Development Areas (PDAs) identified in Plan Bay Area, adopted in July 2013.
 Based on this understanding of risks, we will identify a suite of planning, mitigation, and adaptation strategies that could be used to improve the resilience of existing and future housing.
 A summary of expected outcomes is below: